github/docs/content/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository.md

 ghe-nwo NWO
 ```

-The same procedure using the BFG tool or `git filter-repo` can be used to remove the sensitive data from the repository's forks.
+The same procedure using `git filter-repo` can be used to remove the sensitive data from the repository's forks.
 Alternatively, the forks can be deleted altogether, and if needed, the repository can be re-forked once the cleanup of the root repository is complete.

 Once you have removed the commit's references, re-run the commands to double-check.